xieyuheng/inner/persons/charles-sanders-peirce/the-doctrine-of-chances.md

 so long as there is no event which belongs at once to the two classes B and C.

-RULE III. _Multiplication of Relative Numbers._—Suppose that we have given the relative number of _x_’s per _y_; also the relative number of _z_’s per _x_ of _y_; or, to take a concrete example, suppose that we have given, first, the average number of children in families living in
+**RULE III.
+Multiplication of Relative Numbers.**
+Suppose that we have
+given the relative number of _x_’s per _y_; also the relative number of _z_’s per _x_ of _y_; or, to take a concrete example, suppose that we have given, first, the average number of children in families living in